 If your device is running iOS 16 or later, then you have access to a very useful feature in the Mail app that allows users to schedule an email on their iPhone or iPad.

-When you use the Email Scheduling feature of Mail app you can set an email to be sent at a future time of your choosing.
+When you use the Send Later feature of the Mail app, you can set an email to be sent at a future time of your choosing.
 Scheduling an email on iPhone is quite simple once you know where to find the right options.

-In second half of this article you will learn how to view your scheduled emails in Mail app and stop scheduled emails from getting sent.
+In the second half of this article, you will learn how to view your scheduled emails in the Mail app and stop scheduled emails from getting sent.

 Schedule an email on iPhone or iPad